shoaibmustafakhan/ip2location-iata-icao/README.md

 IATA is a registered trademark of International Air Transport Association.
 ICAO is a registered trademark of International Civil Aviation Organization.
 All other product names mentioned on this repository may be trademarks or registered trademarks of their respective companies.

+As per 29-01-2025: This can be used for airport location pinpoints for the SkyLines project through GeoSynthAI.